namshi/roger/README.md

 `ROGER_CONFIG_underscore_separated_path_in_your_configuration`,
 ie. `ROGER_CONFIG_projects_private-repo_github-token=MY_SECRET_TOKEN`.

-For example, you can then roger specifying the oauth tokens for each project:
+For example, you can start roger specifying the oauth tokens for each project:

 ```